raspberrypilearning/track-designer/en/step_3.md

 --- task ---

 You will be tilting the track to roll the ball so a view point from the top is best.

+Switch your scene into "Top" view using the **scene gizmo** - use this as your starting point.

 **Choose:**
 If you want the camera to follow the Ball your view should be zoomed in with the Ball in the center of the screen.
 On the other hand, if the camera is staying in one place you should make sure the whole track is visible and in the center of the screen.

+**Tip**: Only rotate the camera on the **X** axis, as the tilt script is designed to use this orientation.

 In our example the camera will follow the Ball and this is the view we will be using: